exercism/common-lisp/exercises/concept/larrys-winning-checker/.docs/introduction.md

 ## Creating

 `make-array` allows one to create arrays.
-It has many options but its simpler forms allow one to create N-dimensional arrays with all element initialized to a single value or the array initialized to the values in another sequence (such as a list).
+It has many options but its simpler forms allow one to create N-dimensional arrays with all elements initialized to a single value or the array initialized to the values in another sequence (such as a list).
 Its first argument is a list of the size of each dimension.

 ```lisp